guiyep/react-select-virtualized/README.md

 -- v 2.1.0 --

 - [x] Better debouncing

-- [ ] Better filtering
+-- v 2.2.0 --

 - [ ] add support to create element props.

--- v 2.2.0 --
+-- v 2.3.0 --

 - [ ] add testing so we do not only relay on storybook.

--- v 2.3.0 --

-- [ ] add multi value support.

 ## Documentation - Select Component - this are special to this library none is required